 - Copays, deductibles, and coinsurance amounts may not be significantly less than the full-fee amount.

 - Insurance companies require that a diagnosis be given in order to cover services.
 This becomes a permanent part of your health record.

 - Some insurance plans limit the number of sessions that you can receive, and often options that may be beneficial to you, such as video/phone counseling, or walk and talk counseling, are excluded from coverage.

 - Other types of counseling services, such as couples counseling, may not be covered.
 Coverage can also be limited if you need or prefer longer session times, as insurance typically limits the amount of time that they will cover.

 - Private pay counseling affords you complete control over your privacy.

-For individuals who prefer to avoid these challenges, options such as using a Health Savings Account (allowing your pre-tax dollars to be used) maybe a helpful choice.
+For individuals who prefer to avoid these challenges, or for whom I am an out of network provider, options such as using a Health Savings Account (allowing your pre-tax dollars to be used) maybe a helpful choice.
 As noted above, many insurance plans also offer Out of Network Benefits, and I will gladly file claims for clients wishing to use these benefits.
 Lastly, I encourage all clients to discuss concerns related to costs or other financial considerations with me.
 There may be other options available to make counseling more accessible for your unique situation.